SysKitTeam/docs-point/reporting/cleanup-and-health-reports.md

 * **Author**; shows the author of the content.
 * **Storage Limit**; show the storage limit for the site.
 * **Last Activity**; shows the date the last activity on the site or content happened.

+## File Storage

+{% hint style="information" %}
+**The File Storage Details Report** is only available in the Governance plan or above.
+See the [pricing page](https://www.syskit.com/products/point/pricing/) for more details.
+{% endhint %}

+The File Storage Details report displays the state of your storage across specific files.

+The report lets you check on the amount of storage used by files in your tenant.
+This makes it easier to keep track of and organize your content on specific sites in order to optimize storage.

+### Generate Site Storage Report

+ * **Click the Reports button** located on the left side of the screen.
+ * **Select Cleanup & Health Check in the filter**; it can be found in the upper left corner.
+ * **Click the Storage Metrics report** to generate the tenant-wide storage metric report.
+ * Under the Largest Sites section, **click the name of the site** you want to check the content for.
+ * Under the Largest Files & Folders section, **click the arrow next to the folders** to expand them until you reach the list of files within the folder.
+ * **Click the name of the file** you want to generate the report for.

+### Report Data

+Once the site report is successfully generated, the following information is available at the top of the report:

+ * **The amount of storage** used by all versions of this file expressed in bytes.
+ * **The amount of storage used** that is older than 30 days.
+ * **The size of all versions of the files** except the newest 20 versions.
+    * This metric can be edited in Settings.

+Above the columns of the report, you can find:

+ * The file name
+ * The author of the file
+ * The URL to the site and file
+ * The date of the last activity on the file

+The following data will be displayed in the columns:

+* **Version Number**; the number of the version of the file.
+* **Created on**; the date the version of the file was created.
+* **Created by**; the person this version of the file was created by.
+* **Size**; shows the size of the version of the file.

+You can also **export this report as a PDF or Excel file**, or **schedule it**, to have it regularly delivered to your email.